xyshyniaphy/dharmapk/.clinerules/Implementation.md

 import { useLocation } from 'react-router-dom';
 import { useSetRecoilState } from 'recoil';
 import { mindMapDataState } from '../state/mindMapAtom';

+// Import all the parsers
 import { parseFreeMindXml } from '../utils/xmlParser';
+import { parseMindMeisterJson } from '../utils/mindMeisterParser';
+import { parseXmindFile } from '../utils/xmindParser';

 import MindMapCanvas from './MindMapCanvas';
 import LoadingSpinner from './LoadingSpinner';